dinakazemi/Maximum-lifetime-paths/README.md

 this project implements a polynomial time algorithm for finding the maximum lifetime path between two given nodes.

+## How to run the program?
+run `python3 range_size_tree.py` in your terminal for the algorithm to start.

 ## Class Structure
 - `Edge` - The edge class, takes two vertices and provides the lifetime between them.
     - `get_a()` - Returns vertex A of the edge.